U.S. position on Taiwan unchanged despite Biden comment - official | Law-Order

 U.S. position on Taiwan unchanged despite Biden comment - official

 "We have made - kept every commitment.
-We made a sacred commitment to Article 5 that if in fact anyone were to invade or take action against our NATO allies, we would respond.
+We made a sacred commitment to Article 5 that if in fact, anyone were to invade or take action against our NATO allies, we would respond.
 Same with Japan, same with South Korea, same with - Taiwan.
 It's not even comparable to talk about that."
-A senior Biden administration official said U.S. "policy with regard to Taiwan has not changed" and analysts said it appeared that Biden had misspoken.
+A senior Biden administration official said U.S. "policy concerning Taiwan has not changed" and analysts said Biden appeared to have misspoken.

+CHINESE RESPONSE Asked about Biden's comments, China's foreign ministry spokesperson Hua Chunying told a regular briefing on Friday that Taiwan was an inalienable part of Chinese territory.

-China's embassy in Washington did not immediately respond to requests for comment.
-In Taipei, Presidential Office spokesman Xavier Chang said they had "noted" Biden's comments, and thanked his administration for "continuing to take practical actions" to show the rock solid U.S. commitment to Taiwan, like arms sales.
+"No one should underestimate the Chinese people's resolve, determination, and strong ability to defend national sovereignty and territorial integrity."
+In Taipei, Presidential Office spokesman Xavier Chang said they had "noted" Biden's comments, and thanked his administration for "continuing to take practical actions" to show the rock-solid U.S. commitment to Taiwan, like arms sales.

 While Washington is required by law to provide Taiwan with the means to defend itself, it has long followed a policy of "strategic ambiguity" on whether it would intervene militarily to protect Taiwan in the event of a Chinese attack.
 Article 5 is a NATO agreement that states that an attack on one member of the alliance is viewed as an attack on all.